Evaluating the sum of convergent positive series: Introduction

-The suggested methods, unfortunately, cannot be successful in many cases, when the analytical derivation of $\int_n^\infty f(x)\mathrm{d}x$ is hard or impossible.
+The methods suggested in \cite{B, Br, M, N}, cannot be successful in many cases, when the analytical derivation of $\int_n^\infty f(x)\mathrm{d}x$ is hard or impossible.
 Even in the cases when the analytical derivation of $\int_n^\infty f(x)\mathrm{d}x$ is possible but has a complex expression, the problem of finding $n$ in order to reach the necessary accuracy can be very challenging (e.g. see the discussion in \cite[page 240]{B}).
+As well, the methods of \cite{BLWW} or \cite{Milov5} can be successful in a limited number of cases, for which it is possible to evaluate the limit of the sequence of partial sums of a series by using the special transforms and analytic techniques of complex analysis developed there.

+In the present paper, we estimate the sum $s$ for quite general classes of convergent series.
+The terms $a_n$ in \eqref{0} may have a very complex form that will make impossible to use any analytic transform available in \cite{BLWW} or \cite{Milov5} to find the limit.
+For instance, $a_n$ can be derived from an inhomogeneous infinite system of functional or differential equations that often appears in applied areas of probability and mathematical analysis.
+The method of the present paper works in quite general situation.
+The only general information about qualitative properties of $a_n$, such as the sequence $\{a_{n+1}/a_{n}\}$ is strictly increasing, is known.
+Thus, the present paper suggests a new tool for evaluating positive series with practically required accuracy, in which the explicit formula for $a_n$ is assumed to be unknown.